OlekSt/MilestoneProjectOne/README.md

 ## Wireframes

 Balsamiq wireframes software was used to create wireframes for this proejct.
-PDF and BMPR files are stored at /assets/wireframes.
+PDF and BMPR files are stored in [the wireframes foldes](https://github.com/OlekSt/User-Centric-Frontend-Milestone-Project-1/tree/master/assets/wireframes).

 <table>
     <tr>